 Ka Zenzile was born in Lady Frere, Eastern Cape, in 1986.
 He has a BA Fine Art from Michaelis School of Fine Art, University of Cape Town, in 2014, where he is completing a MA Fine Art.
 He won the Tollman Award for Visual Art in 2014 and the Michaelis Prize in 2013.
+He is among three artists selected for the South African Pavilion of the 2019 Venice Biennale, curated by Nomusa Makhubu and Nkule Mabaso under the title The Stronger We Become.

 He has held five solo exhibitions at Stevenson, Cape Town and Johannesburg (2013-18), in addition to Autobiography of Mawande Ka Zenzile: Iingcuka ezombethe iimfele zeegusha at VANSA, Cape Town (2011), and Crawling Nation at the AVA Gallery, Cape Town (2009).
 Group exhibitions include Tell Freedom.
 15 South African Artists at Kunsthal KAde (2018); Looking after Freedom at the Michaelies Galleries, Cape Town (2017); I Love You Sugar Kane (2016) and Material Matters: New Art from Africa (2015) at the ICA Indian Ocean, Port Louis, Mauritius; Between the Lines at the Michaelis Galleries (2013); Umahluko at Lookout Hill (as part of Cape 09) and X Marks the Spot at the AVA (2008).